andrejmaya/aws-ec2-docker_ansible/README.md

 ## Delete EC2 instance
 Uncomment the `FOR DELETION ONLY` block in the `group_vars/all` file and enter the correct ec2 instance id

+## Known issues
+* `IdempotentInstanceTerminated: The client token you have provided is associated with a terminated instance.
+Please use a different client token`: Please change the `key_name` variable in `group_vars/all` to create a new instance(s)